IU-PR/Capstone_project/content/docs/Groups/FairLance.md

 - ###  **Tech Stack**:
     Our platform will use many frameworks and technologies.
 They can not all be defined from the start, since our view will be developing and we might need different frameworks to do different tasks.
 However, we will mainly focus on the following technologies:

-    - Flask: we will mainly use flask for the backend part of our project to deal with customers, manage the database, and support mechanism.
+    - Django: we will mainly use django for the backend part of our project to deal with customers, manage the database, and support mechanism.
     - MySQL: will be our data base management system
     - React: for the front-end part
     - Brownie/hardhat: for intaracting with solidity